indexdata/reservoir/README.md

 ## Running with Docker

-If you feel adventurous and want to run Reservoir in a docker container, build the container first:
+If you feel adventurous and want to run Reservoir in a Docker container, build the container first:

 ```
 docker build -t mod-reservoir:latest .